How to Dry Laminate Flooring with Water Under It in Your Home

 Drying methods for different types of laminate flooring (floating, glue-down, etc.)

 When it comes to drying laminate flooring, different installation methods call for tailored approaches.
-Floating floors are designed with expansion gaps and can be lifted easily.
+Floating floors are house designed with expansion gaps and can be lifted easily.
 Start by removing planks near the water source to expose the subfloor and facilitate airflow.

 For glue-down laminate, you’ll need a more cautious approach.
 Avoid pulling up tiles unless necessary, as this could damage the adhesive layer.
 Instead, focus on absorbing moisture using towels or mops while ensuring good ventilation in the area.